myatthitkoko/linux/README.md

 sysCheck.sh file is the most recent creation that tracks CPU, memory, and disk usage.

-It automatically generates log files in systemLog directory
+It automatically generates log files in systemLogs directory

 -every 5 minutes while the Codespace remains active.